cggh/panoptes/README.md

 ========

-Panoptes is a web application for exploration and visualisation of data with special focus on genomic data.
+Panoptes is a web application for exploration and visualisation of data, with special focus on genomic data.
 It includes:

 * Querying, sorting, plotting and templatised views of tabular data
 * Fast genome browser with tracks from the tables, including numerical, categorical and regional